ishmilan2/ishmilan.github.io/_posts/16-04-14-start-django-project-with-docker.md

     - "8000:80"
 ```

-The file `run-production.sh` include the nessesaries configurations to run your Django application like a production environment.
+The file `run-production.sh` include the necessaries configurations to run your Django application like a production environment.

 ### Significant Revisions